-During the Committee's annual review of the Mitigation Action Plan, the Actions are evaluated as to whether they have been Completed, Deleted, or Deferred.
-Those Action types are placed into their respective Tables.
+During the Committee's annual review of the Mitigation Action Plan, the Short Term (1-2 Years) or Ongoing [ACTIVE] 2022 & 2023 Actions are evaluated using verbal status reports or by using written progress reports so the HMC can determine whether the Actions have been Completed, should be Deleted, or are ACTIVE, PENDING or ONGOING.
 Any New Actions will be added as necessary.
-Each of the Actions within the updated Mitigation Action Plan will undergo the enhanced STAPLEE ranking as discussed in 8 MITIGATION ACTION PLAN.
+Each of the Short Term ACTIVE, PENDING or ONGOING Actions within the updated Mitigation Action Plan should be re-prioritized using the enhanced STAPLEE ranking as discussed in 8 MITIGATION ACTION PLAN.